integratedmodelling/odo-im/README.md

 These observables are further articulated in ODO-IM to provide a solid foundation for any ontology of scientific observations.

-- The main logical dimensions for **predicates** are based on the interpretation that certain predicates provide epistemic accounts:
+- The main logical dimensions for **predicates** are based on the perspective that certain predicates provide epistemic accounts rather than just describing the characteristics of the observables:
     + Epistemic: Identities, Domain
     + Attribute (Ordering and SubjectiveAttribute), Realms, Domain, and Role